Exclusive: New Saudi mega-city will be listed publicly, crown prince says

 The new city will not follow the rules and regulations enforced in the rest of Saudi Arabia, which imposes sharia law based on a strict Wahhabi interpretation of Islam.

 It will offer residents a more liberal lifestyle, allowing musical concerts and entertainment in a remote corner of the desert kingdom.
-The country has already started to relax some long-standing rules, including what was an effective ban on women driving.
+Saudi Arabia has already started to relax some long-standing rules, including what was an effective ban on women driving.

+Prince Mohammed said the city could appoint a board of directors and government (chief executive) whose only responsibility will be to stimulate economic activity.

+“In New York, the governor is appointed to meet certain needs, including growth, but in NEOM the governor (CEO) doesn’t have to deal with any of those problems.
+He only has growth in mind.”

 He said the name mixed “neo”, meaning new, with M, the first letter of the Arabic word for future.

-The new city is part of the crown prince’s ambitious Vision 2030 plan to overhaul the economy of Saudi Arabia, OPEC’s largest producer, and provide jobs for an overwhelmingly young population amid a global oil price decline since 2014.
+The new city is part of the crown prince’s ambitious Vision 2030 plan to overhaul the economy of Saudi Arabia, OPEC’s largest producer, and provide jobs for an overwhelmingly young population in the face of a global oil price decline since 2014.

+Prince Mohammed has portrayed the reforms as a matter of economic survival, but one challenge for the ruling Al Saud family has been to secure the acquiescence of traditionalist clerics upon whose support the family relies for legitimacy.

+Some clergy suspect the bold initiatives conceived by the prince in leisure and tourism presage sweeping reforms in education, a bastion of conservatism where clerical control is believed by Western critics to have encouraged Islamist radicals not just in Saudi Arabia but across the Muslim and Arab worlds.

 Economic growth has slowed and the economy may shrink this year as the government introduces austerity measures.

 “The idea is not to restructure the economy as much as to seize the opportunities available that we didn’t address before.
-We have high capacity and we use only a little.”
+We have high capacity and we use only a little,” Prince Mohammed said.

 “Vision 2030 is about a lot of big opportunities, so Aramco is one of them, NEOM another opportunity ...
 We have a lot of huge projects we will announce in the next few years.”

-He said PIF would generate higher returns than other big investment funds.
+He said the PIF would generate higher returns than other big investment funds.
+The kingdom had made a 20 percent profit in five months with the SoftBank Vision Fund, the world’s largest private equity fund.
+“That’s why we established a $50-billion-fund in Blackstone, which is expected to make a 14 pct profit.”

-Prince Mohammed said Saudi Arabia’s dispute with neighboring Qatar had not affected investment.
+Prince Mohammed also said Saudi Arabia’s dispute with neighboring Qatar had not affected investment.

 “Qatar is a very, very, very small issue,” he said.

-Prince Mohammed said the kingdom’s war in Yemen would continue in order to prevent the Houthi armed movement from turning into another “Hezbollah” on Saudi’s southern border.
+Prince Mohammed said the kingdom’s war in Yemen would continue in order to prevent the armed Houthi movement from turning into another “Hezbollah” on Saudi Arabia’s southern border.

 “We’re pursuing until we can be sure that nothing will happen there like Hezbollah again, because Yemen is more dangerous than Lebanon,” he said.

 Hezbollah, armed and backed by Iran, has become a formidable force in Lebanon and Syria.
-The Houthis also reportedly receive arms and training from Iran, Saudi Arabia’s arch-rival.
+The Houthis also reportedly receive arms and training from Iran, Riyadh’s arch-rival.

 “This is the crisis.”